-The course is divided into classroom lectures, 90 hours dedicated to Biology and 10 hours dedicated to Medical Genetics.
+The course is divided into classroom lectures of Biology and Medical Genetics.
 The instructors use various educational tools including organized PowerPoint presentations with explanatory diagrams, illustrations and images which are taken from micrographies to describe the various cellular structures.
 Videos and animations will be employed to complement the topics discussed in class.
-Interactive lessons with in-class exercises (both individual and group-based) are planned for the Genetic module.
+Interactive lessons with in-class exercises (both individual and group-based) are planned for the

+Genetic module.
 Intermediate tests may be scheduled for both the modules.